benshimonz/V1/README.md

 * Syntax and semantics for expressing patterns (queries)
 * Syntax and semantics for expressing query results (answers)

-The language semantics define which entities are part of an assignment.
-In the 2nd example above - an assignment may be:
+The language semantics defines which elements (entities and relationships) are part of an assignment.

-* For each person than owns at least 5 blue cars: a person entity
-* For each person than owns at least 5 blue cars: a person entity + 5 car entities (for 5 of his blue cars)
-* For each person than owns at least 5 blue cars: a person entity + car entities (for all of his blue cars)
+In the 2nd example above (which expressed in English, not in a pattern language) the set of assignments (expressed English as well) would be:

-* For each person than owns at least 5 blue cars: a person entity + car entities (for all of his blue cars) + 'own' relationships between the owners and their cars.
+* For each person than owns at least 5 blue cars: an assignment is composed of:
+  * The 'person' entity
+  * The 'car' entities - of 5 of his cars with property "color" with value "blue"
+  * The 'own' relationships between the person entity the those car entities

 The language semantics also define if an answer to a query is either (i) the set of all assignments, or (ii) the union of all assignments. (ii) is often prefered since it avoids exponential explosion in many queries.